 Just like learning how to see scenes in black and white is essential to black and white photography, practice to learn how the camera sees infrared light so you can begin to spot scenes that would work well in IR.

 Because of the longer shutter speeds and the unique way blues and greens convert, landscapes are a popular option with IR.
 But, IR is a fun way to experiment with photography—trying out different subjects can be one more variation.
 IR turns skin tone milky smooth and can also see through sunglasses.
 Since IR photos eliminate haze, IR is a good tool for architectural photography as well.

 Since you are photographing a light spectrum that you can’t see, check the LCD (Liquid Crystal Display) often.
 Normally, checking the LCD often is a sure sign of an amateur, but you can’t see the many issues that can pop up since you don’t see in infrared.
 Light flares are common issues that are tough to anticipate, but easy to fix by adjusting your angle to the sun.

 Editing IR Photos

 Editing is where infrared tends to get really tricky.
 Like shooting with the visible light spectrum, shooting RAW will give you the most flexibility.
-But, an IR photo straight from the camera actually looks pink, or tan if you set the custom white balance.
-With an IR photo, there are many potential ways to edit — leave the foliage tan or pure white, or even convert to black and white.
+An IR photo straight from the camera actually looks pink, or tan if you set the custom white balance. but there are many potential ways to edit — leave the foliage tan or pure white, or even convert to black and white.

-Don’t worry if the colors aren’t that typical deep blue sky and white grass yet—that’s done though channel mixing.
+Don’t worry if the colors aren’t that typical deep blue sky and white grass yet—that’s done through channel mixing.

 Channel mixing is the Photoshop process that gets you a colored photo when the shot straight from the camera actually looks largely like varying shades of tan.
 In Photoshop, go to Image > Adjustments > Channel Mixer.